maiahirsch/maiahirsch.github.io/docs/lab2.md

 The accelerometer is quite accuracy if it is held steady at an angle.
 But still the sensor readings keep changing.
 A fourier transform will assist with filtering out the noise from the sensor readings.

 I followed the Fourier transform for Python tutorial provided.
+Still confused about implementation I asked Chat for advise.

+I added Serial.print(millis()); to my loop, so I could have a time stamp for each reading to plot.

+### The Stunt!

 ## Discussion